mimipeshy/timetable_generator/README.md

 # University Timetable Scheduling Using Genetic Algorithm
-A research on creation of metaheuristic university class timetable scheduling solution.
+A simple university timetable generator using genetic algorithim and python libraries

 ### Installation:
 1. Clone repository.